njwongzhe/njwongzhe/Linux/README.md

 Others | clear | Clear the terminal interface.

-All the <fileName> can be changed to <directory> to perform file manipulation between different directory without changing the currect working directory.
+Most of the <fileName> can be changed to <directory> to perform file manipulation between different directory without changing the currect working directory.
 ```

 <br />